Batterii/tokengrip/README.md

 // ...

-// In your login endpoint:
-const token = grip.sign({ foo: 'bar' });
+// In your login endpoint.
+You can put whatever data is needed in the body. const token = grip.sign({ foo: 'bar' });
 // Give the token to the client in cookie, header, or response body...